 How does the Responsible Party protect your information?

-As described in the Act, certain principals of protection form the cornerstones of protection of personal Information.
+As described in the Act, certain principles of protection form the cornerstones of protection of personal Information.
 Each one will be listed here and how it is applied in the Responsible Party’s Company.

 The Act requires the Responsible Party (that is Indawo Cape (Pty) Ltd) to handle all information that is submitted to it via the website.
 The Responsible Party has safety and security mechanisms in place, through its Information technology department, and legal department, to ensure the maximal compliancy with the Act.